Dhruv-2403/Striver-SDE-Sheet/README.md

 ## 📌 Overview

 The Striver SDE Sheet is a collection of commonly asked coding problems in interviews.
-This repo includes my solutions to the problems along with time/space complexity for each problem.
+This repo includes my solutions to the problems from [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems) along with time/space complexity for each problem.

 Striver's SDE Sheet :
   - A curated set of problems and topics specifically tailored for **Software Development Engineer (SDE)** interviews.